 Typically, such marks will disappear after a few minutes.
 In such situations where they persist longer and become bothersome, our recommendation is as follows:

 - Try adjusting the front of the band so that it is higher up on the forehead, while making sure that the sensors stay in contact with your skin (and not your hair).
 The skin is more elastic at this part of your forehead, so it is likely that the marks will disappear faster.

 - If you are concerned, it may also be a good idea to avoid sleeping on your stomach; although, it can be quite difficult to completely alter a sleep habit such as this.

-- The front of the headband is dirty.
-We advise you to only wear the headband when your hair and face are clean.
-If dirt deposits accumulate around the parts of the headband that are in contact with your skin, you run a greater risk of experiencing pressure marks.
-So be sure to follow the advice provided in the "Care and Cleaning" article in order to keep your headband in good condition.
+- The front of the band is dirty.
+We advise you to only wear the band when your hair and face are clean.
+If dirt deposits accumulate around the parts of the band that are in contact with your skin, you run a greater risk of experiencing pressure marks.
+So be sure to follow the advice provided in the "Care and Cleaning" article in order to keep your band in good condition.